chef/chef-web-docs/snapshots/release_automate/source/delivery_truck.rst

 Prerequisites
 -----------------------------------------------------

 * Ensure you have a private Supermarket installed, setup, and running.
-See `Install Private Supermarket <https://docs.chef.io/install_supermarket.html>`__ for more information.
+See :doc:`Install Private Supermarket <install_supermarket>` for more information.
 * Ensure you have a Chef server with the Chef identify authentication/authorization service configured, a Chef Automate server setup that references your private Supermarket, and at least one Chef Automate build node installed, setup, and running.
-See `Install Chef Automate <https://docs.chef.io/install_chef_automate.html>`__ and `Chef Identify <https://docs.chef.io/install_supermarket.html#chef-identify>`__ for more information.
+See :doc:`Install Chef Automate <install_chef_automate>` and :ref:`Chef Identify <install_supermarket-chef-identify>` for more information.
 * Ensure you have created a project in Chef Automate.
-Follow these instructions to `Set Up Projects <https://docs.chef.io/delivery_build_cookbook.html#set-up-projects>`__.
+Follow these instructions to :ref:`Set Up Projects <delivery_build_cookbook-set-up-projects>`.
-* Ensure you have `ChefDK <https://downloads.chef.io/chef-dk/>`__ installed on your `workstation <https://docs.chef.io/workstation.html>`__.
+* Ensure you have `ChefDK <https://downloads.chef.io/chef-dk/>`__ installed on your :doc:`workstation <workstation>`.

 Share cookbooks with your private Supermarket